 The reasonableness of the proposed budget for each year of the period of performance in relation to the objectives, the complexity of the research and related activities, and the anticipated results.
-A sufficient description that includes:
+The extent to which the application description includes:

-- Costs, as outlined in the budget and required resources sections, are reasonable, given the scope of work; - Budget line items that are well described and justified in the budget justification; and - Time allocated by key personnel is appropriate to achieve project objectives.
+- Costs, as outlined in the budget and required resources sections, are reasonable given the scope of work; - Budget line items that are well described and justified in the budget justification; and - Time allocated by key personnel is appropriate to achieve project objectives.